 3. Keep checking for new opportunities.

-Scholarship opportunities pop up all the time, so it’s a good idea to search for new awards every month.
+Scholarship opportunities pop up all the time, so it’s a good idea to search for new awards every month on the best scholarship websites.
 Even after you’ve filled out your fall and spring applications, keep an eye open for some “late” awards with deadlines in the summer.
 Check your school’s scholarship winners page for information on additional opportunities.

 4. Apply to as many as possible.